When will I find out my surgical time?

 General

-General anesthesia is used for many types of major surgery.
-During general anesthesia, the entire body including the brain is anesthetized.
-The patient has no awareness, feels nothing and remembers nothing of the surgical experience afterward.
-General anesthesia is administered by injecting a liquid anesthetic into a vein, or by breathing a gas anesthetic flowing from an anesthesia machine to the patient through a mask or tube.
-A plastic endotracheal tube or a mask placed over the airway is frequently used to administer gas anesthetics.
-With the tube in place, the airway is protected from aspiration of stomach fluids into the lungs.
+General anesthesia is used for most types of major surgery.
+During general anesthesia, the entire body, including the brain is anesthetized.
+The patient has no awareness, feels nothing, and remembers nothing of the surgical experience afterward.
+General anesthesia is administered by injecting a liquid anesthetic medication into a vein, by breathing a gas anesthetic, or a combination.
+A plastic endotracheal tube or, more commonly, a laryngeal mask, is placed in the airway during surgery to protect the airway.
 It is normal to have a slight sore throat after your surgery.

 Regional